 In December 2020, the Company entered into its first long-term lease agreements of 900 MHz Broadband Spectrum with Ameren.
 The Ameren Agreements will enable Ameren to deploy a PLTE network in its service territories in Missouri and Illinois, covering approximately 7.5 million people.
 Each Ameren Agreement is for an initial term of 30 years with a 10-year renewal option for an additional payment.
 The scheduled prepayments for the 30-year initial terms of the Ameren Agreements total \$47.7 million, of which \$0.3 million was received by the Company in February 2021, \$5.4 million in September 2021 and \$17.2 million in October 2021.
-The prepayments received to date encompass the initial upfront payment(s) due upon signing of the Ameren Agreements for delivery of the relevant 1.4 x 1.4 cleared spectrum in several metropolitan counties throughout Missouri and Illinois, in accordance with the terms of the Ameren Agreements.
-The remaining prepayments for the 30-year initial term are due by mid-2026, per the terms of the Ameren Agreements to clear the 900 MHz Broadband Spectrum and the associated broadband licenses.
+The prepayments received to date encompass the initial upfront payment(s) due upon signing of the Ameren Agreements and payments for delivery of the relevant 1.4 x 1.4 cleared spectrum in several metropolitan counties throughout Missouri and Illinois, in accordance with the terms of the Ameren Agreements.
+The remaining prepayments for the 30-year initial term are due by mid-2026, per the terms of the Ameren Agreements and as the Company delivers the relevant cleared 900 MHz Broadband Spectrum and the associated broadband licenses.
 The Company is working with incumbents to clear the 900 MHz Broadband Spectrum allocation in Ameren's service territory.
 In August 2021, the FCC granted the first 900 MHz broadband licenses to the Company for several counties in Ameren's service territory, for which the Ameren Agreements were also subsequently approved by the FCC.
 In accordance with ASC 606, the payments of prepaid fees under the Ameren Agreements will be accounted for as deferred revenue on the Company's Consolidated Balance Sheets.
-Revenue is recognized over time as the performance obligations of clearing the 900 MHz Broadband Spectrum and the associated broadband licenses.
+Revenue is recognized over time as the performance obligations of clearing the 900 MHz Broadband Spectrum and the associated broadband licenses are delivered by respective county, over the contractual term of 30-years.